TEACHING LESSON PLANS ON MONEY

 objects have been used as money throughout history.

-identification Correctly identify each coin and its assigned
+Coin identification.
+Correctly identify each coin and its assigned

 Use the coins to arrive at the designated total marked on the envelops.

-value The students will
+value.
+The students will

 identify each coin and it's assigned value.
 The students will count money